ithitop-dev/poc-gRPC/README.md

 ## Welcome to first gRCP Projects

+Day 1 for first gRPC API that is proving of concept (POC) in gRPC server work with gRPC client.

 ---

-### Intro
+### Introduce

+> gRPC is a modern API gRPC is a modern open source high performance Remote Procedure Call (RPC)
-> gRPC is a modern API that fastest transfers data  because it uses
+> that fastest transfers data  because it uses
 > protocol buffers to serialize payload data as binary for transfer that
 > can run in any environment such as C# node go-lang and others.

 ### Prerequisites

-- Visual Studio Code or Visual Studio (for Windows or MAC * recommended)
+- Visual Studio Code

 - C# for Visual Studio Code (latest version)

 ### What's Goals

-- First gRCP Server (asp.net core 5)
+- First gRCP Server (minimal api asp.net core 6)

 - First gRCP Client connected with gRCP server